Day traders put stamp on market with unprecedented stock frenzy

 Look at a screen at almost any point in 2020, and chances are you saw something like this: A company that nobody had ever heard of 12 months ago was in the process of trading 20 million shares in a day.

-Ideanomics, fuboTV, Vaxart — names that would’ve elicited a collective “who?” in January are obscure no longer, after seducing the retail day-trader horde whose presence defined the coronavirus era in equities.
+Ideanomics, fuboTV, Vaxart — names that would have elicited a collective “who?” in January are obscure no longer, after seducing the retail day-trader horde whose presence defined the coronavirus era in equities.
 A mattress maker called Purple Innovation saw turnover surge 13-fold as it went from $5 to $25 in three months.
 Blank-check-born Fisker posted four sessions in which volume topped 40 million shares each.

-Buttressed by equally huge demand for older names like Eastman Kodak and Carnival Corp., it added up.
+Buttressed by equally huge demand for older names like Eastman Kodak and Carnival, it added up.
 At a time when headlines were dominated by a raging virus, recession and the fastest-ever bear market, a record $120 trillion of stock changed hands on U.S. stock exchanges this year, up 50% from 2019 to a record.
 The average Russell 3000 stock saw average daily share volume surge 46% to 1.9 million shares.

-Among the beneficiaries: firms like Virtu Financial, the high-frequency trader that soared 55%, as well as Nasdaq Inc. and Intercontinental Exchange, both up more than 20%.
+Among the beneficiaries: firms like Virtu Financial, the high-frequency trader that soared 55%, as well as Nasdaq and Intercontinental Exchange, both up more than 20%.

 Another was Ambus Hunter IV of Baltimore, whose dabbling in New York-based electric vehicle fintech Ideanomics helped fatten his mostly blue-chip portfolio.
 The 34-year-old defense industry worker bought shares when they were around $1 and sold when they were near $4.